Gregor Schlierenzauer: 2015/16 to 2020/21

-After poor performances early in the 2015/16 season, Schlierenauer took a break and returned to the Four Hills Tournament, but failed to impress there either, and ended the season as a result.
+After poor performances early in the 2015/16 season, Schlierenzauer took a break and returned to the Four Hills Tournament, but failed to impress there either, and ended the season as a result.
 In March 2016 he tore his cruciate ligament while skiing in Canada and had to postpone his comeback to 2017.

 At the Nordic World Ski Championships 2017 in Lahti it was enough for Schlierenzauer to win a bronze medal with the team.

 His best result of the season 2017/18 was 13th at Oberstdorf in the Four Hills Tournament.
 At the season Final in Planica, Schlierenzauer jumped 253.5 meters in the Qualification but touched the ground with his hands.
 It was the same length as Stefan Kraft's world record, however it did not count as he touched the ground with his hands.
 Schlierenzauer finished the season 35th overall with 77 points.

 At the Winter Olympics in Pyeongchang, he finished 22nd on the normal hill.
 He was not set up on the large hill and missed a medal as fourth with the team.

 Schlierenzauer disappointed in the season 2018/19 opener at Wisla, but was 12th in the difficult wind conditions at Kuusamo, a week later.

 The 2019/20 season was his best since 2014/15.
 Schlierenzauer was able to achieve four top ten results, including a fourth place in Nizhny Tagil.
 In the end he finished 20th overall.

 On 21 September 2021, he announced the end of his athletic career on his website.